 |Student & Staff Seating||Conference Room|

-Primary seating for the lab consists of 8 enclosed offices, seating for 50 students/research staff, and a reconfigurable seating area that can accommodate 20 additional personnel.
-There are separate rooms for “dirty” fabrication including a fume hood, a room for wireless metrology equipment, an optics lab, a cooled server room, and a chemical storage room.
-There is also a conference room with whiteboard and audio/visual teleconferencing abilities that is available for scheduling.
-Tours of the facility available upon request.
+Primary seating for the lab consists of 8 enclosed offices for faculty.
+There are separate rooms for “dirty” fabrication including a fume hood, a room for wireless metrology equipment, an optics lab and a chemical storage room.
+There is also a conference room with whiteboards.

 |Fabrication area||Wireless Metrology Room|

 The Drexel University Anechoic Chamber Testing (DUACT) facility, installed in 2007 by TDK RF Solutions is a custom design room that is isolated from external electromagnetic radiation sources and prevents the internal reflection of electromagnetic waves.
-It is used to perform antenna and radiating system characterization in support of DWSL research efforts.
+It is used to perform antenna and radiating system characterization in support of DWSL testing efforts.
 Electromagnetic absorbers used in the chamber are rated to perform at frequencies between 100 MHz and 100 GHz.
-DUACT is a state of the art research facility in which military, industrial, and academic institutions can test and develop next generation communication systems.

 Drexel University Anechoic Chamber Testing (DUACT) Facility